Ernest Bevin: Palestine and Israel

 Leitch argued that Bevin tended to make a bad situation worse by making ill-chosen abrasive remarks.
-Bevin, undeniably a plain-spoken man, made some remarks that struck many as insensitive.
-Critics have accused him of being anti-Semitic.
-One remark which caused particular anger was made when US President Harry Truman was pressing Britain to immediately admit 100,000 Jewish refugees, survivors of the Holocaust who wanted to immigrate to Palestine.
-Bevin told a Labour Party meeting the reasons that he thought were behind the American pressure: Jews was being applied because "There has been agitation in the United States, and particularly in New York, for 100,000 Jews to be put in Palestine.
+Bevin, undeniably a plain-spoken man, made some remarks that struck some as insensitive.
+Critics have accused him of being antisemitic.
+One remark which caused particular anger was made when U.S. President Harry Truman was pressing Britain to immediately admit 100,000 Jewish refugees, survivors of the Holocaust who wanted to immigrate to Palestine.
+Bevin, who refused to accept this request unless Truman sent American troops to Palestine, told a Labour Party meeting the reasons that he thought were behind the American pressure: pressure was being applied because "There has been agitation in the United States, and particularly in New York, for 100,000 Jews to be put in Palestine.
 I hope I will not be misunderstood in America if I say that this was proposed by the purest of motives.
 They did not want too many Jews in New York."
 He was merely restating what he said had been told to him by James F. Byrnes, the US Secretary of State.

 For refusing to remove limits on Jewish immigration to Palestine in the aftermath of the war, Bevin earned the hatred of Zionists.
-According to the historian Howard Sachar, his political foe, Richard Crossman, a fellow Labour Party member of parliament and a pro-Zionist member of the postwar Anglo-American Committee of Inquiry into the Problems of European Jewry and Palestine, characterised his outlook during the dying days of the Mandate as "corresponding roughly with The Protocols of the Elders of Zion", a tsarist fabrication written to inflame anti-Semitic prejudice.
+According to the historian Howard Sachar, his political foe, Richard Crossman, a pro-Zionist member of the postwar Anglo-American Committee of Inquiry into the Problems of European Jewry and Palestine, characterised his outlook during the dying days of the Mandate as "corresponding roughly with The Protocols of the Elders of Zion", a tsarist fabrication written to inflame antisemitic prejudice.
 In Sachar's account, Crossman intimated that "the main points of Bevin's discourse were... that the Jews had successfully organised a conspiracy against Britain and against him personally".
-Bevin's biographer Alan Bullock rejected suggestions that Bevin was motivated by personal anti-Semitism.
+Bevin's biographer Alan Bullock rejected suggestions that Bevin was motivated by personal antisemitism.

 Britain's economic weakness and its dependence on the financial support of the United States (Britain had received a large American loan in 1946, and the Marshall Plan began in mid-1947) left him little alternative but to yield to American pressure over Palestine policy.
 At the reconvened London Conference in January 1947, the Jewish negotiators were prepared to accept only partition and the Arab negotiators only a unitary state, which would automatically have had an Arab majority.
 Neither would accept limited autonomy under British rule.
 When no agreement could be reached, Bevin threatened to hand the problem over to the United Nations.
 The threat failed to move either side, the Jewish representatives because they believed that Bevin was bluffing and the Arab representatives because they believed that their cause would prevail before the UN General Assembly.
-Bevin accordingly announced that he would "ask the UN to take the Palestine question into consideration".
+Bevin accordingly announced that he would "ask the UN to take the Palestine question into consideration."